 Any project that involves working with existing building’s systems presents unique challenges and opportunities.
 Probably the largest challenge and opportunity is to make them better – more energy efficient, easier to operate, and able to provide better comfort.

 Given all these factors, it is easy to achieve success with an existing building’s project goals.
-The challenge lies in the fact that each project’s requirements are unique and requires a customized and creative approach to achieve the goal.
-Examples include:
+The challenge lies in the fact that each project’s requirements are unique and requires a customized and creative approach.
+Examples of this customized approach include:

-- There is also the human factor; a building’s management may have many stakeholders with different viewpoints and agendas.
-Time needs to be spent learning and understanding those factors.
+- A building’s management may have many stakeholders with different viewpoints and priorities.
+Time needs to be spent learning and understanding those factors to help ensure all stakeholders goals are achieved.

 Given all these criteria, cutting and pasting from the last project does not work.
 Managing all these factors into a single project that satisfies everyone’s requirements is where Cyclone’s experience becomes the critical component for success.